 The display on the S10 Lite may be larger, but it's not as sharp.
 Samsung went with a Full HD+ resolution (2400 x 1080) for the S10 Lite, while the S10 sports a 3040 x 1440 resolution.
 (The S10 Lite's resolution is a little sharper than the Galaxy S10e's 2160 x 1080 display.)
 The S10 Lite turns to a Super AMOLED panel instead of the Dynamic AMOLED screen found in other S10 models.
 We'd expect that means the colors on the S10 Lite may not be as accurate as they are on the S10, but we'll have to test the phone's display to be certain.

-Galaxy S10 Lite vs. Galaxy S10 cameras
+Galaxy S10 Lite vs. Galaxy S10: Cameras

 Like the S10 and S10e, the S10 Lite has a wide-angle lens as its main shooter, augmented by an ultrawide-angle lens.
-The main camera on the S10 Lite packs in more megapixels — 48 MP with an f/2.0 aperture, compared with the 12-MP main lens with variable aperture on the S10.
+The main camera on the S10 Lite packs in more megapixels — 48MP with an f/2.0 aperture, compared with the 12MP main lens with variable aperture on the S10.
 The ultrawide-angle lens on the S10 Lite is 12 MP with an aperture of f/2.2, compared with the 16MP (f/2.2) ultrawide shooter on the other S10 models.

 It's the third lens that marks the biggest departure from the regular S10, which features a telephoto lens to support an optical zoom.
-The S10 Lite goes a different route with a 5-MP macro lens that figures to assist with shooting objects close up, but it sounds like you'll have to rely on a digital zoom when you want to zoom in on a subject.
+The S10 Lite goes a different route with a 5MP macro lens that figures to assist with shooting objects close up, but it sounds like you'll have to rely on a digital zoom when you want to zoom in on a subject.

-Up front, the S10 Lite features a 32-MP selfie cam, which sports more megapixels than the 10-MP front camera on the S10 and S10e.
+Up front, the S10 Lite features a 32MP selfie cam, which sports more megapixels than the 10-MP front camera on the S10 and S10e.
 The S10 Plus has two front lenses to aid with portrait effects — something you won't get with the S10 Lite.

-Galaxy S10 Lite vs. Galaxy S10 performance
+Galaxy S10 Lite vs. Galaxy S10: Performance

 With Samsung's older S10 models, you have a choice in storage options — 128GB for the base model and either 256GB for the S10e or 512GB for the S10.
 As for the S10 Lite, you're stuck with 128GB of on-device storage.

-Galaxy S10 Lite vs. Galaxy S10 battery life
+Galaxy S10 Lite vs. Galaxy S10: Battery life

 Battery power is one area where you're not sacrificing at all with the Galaxy S10 Lite.
 In fact, we wouldn't be surprised if Samsung's Lite phone outlasts the regular S10.

 The S10's result is slightly above average for smartphones, so you'd think the S10 Lite and its bigger battery should top that, even with the S10 Lite's bigger screen.
-(The S10 Plus has a 6.4-inch screen, after all, but its 4,100-mAh battery helped it last 12 hours and 35 minutes on our test, placing it among the longest-lasting phones we've tested.)
+(The S10 Plus has a 6.4-inch screen, after all, but its 4,100-mAh battery helped it last 12 hours and 35 minutes on our test, placing it among the devices with the best phone battery life.)

 You won't be able to wirelessly charge your Galaxy S10 Lite, which also means that the Wireless PowerShare feature that lets other S10 models charge up other devices isn't available here.
 The S10 Lite does support 25-watt fast charging, though.

-Galaxy S10 Lite vs. Galaxy S10 software
+Galaxy S10 Lite vs. Galaxy S10: Software

 We'll have a more definitive verdict on how the S10 Lite compares with other S10 models once we have a chance to thoroughly test this new phone.